hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 *My builds don't always work the same*

 * Some distributions start the SSH daemon before other core services which can create race conditions.
-Your first provisoner can tell the machine to wait until it completely boots.
+Your first provisioner can tell the machine to wait until it completely boots.

 ```javascript